-There were no changes to ICFR during the quarter ended September 30, 2020 that materially affected, or are reasonably likely to materially affect, our ICFR.
+With the exception of the material weakness identified there were no other changes in our internal control over financial reporting during the quarter that materially affected, or were reasonably likely to materially affect, our ICFR.

 RISK FACTORS

 Due to the nature of the Company's business and the legal and economic climate in which it operates, the Company is subject to significant risks.
 The risks presented below should not be exhaustive and may not be all of the risks that the Company may face.
 Additional risks and uncertainties not presently known to the Company or that the Company currently considers immaterial may also impair its business and operations.
 If any of the following or other risks are realized, the Company's business, prospects, financial condition, results of operations and cash flows could be materially adversely impacted.
 In that event the trading price of the Company's shares could decline, and investors could lose all or part of their investment.
 There is no assurance that risk management steps taken will avoid future loss due to the occurrence of the risks described below or other unforeseen risks.